Anamaya1729/Machine-Learning-Basics/ML_simple_project/housing_price_prediction_using_linear_regression/README.md

 - Number of columns: 10

 ## Steps for model development
-The follow in steps for model development is taken form the book _**Hands on machine learning with scikit-learn, Keras, and Tensorflow""_.
+The follow in steps for model development is taken form the book _**Hands on machine learning with scikit-learn, Keras, and Tensorflow**_.

 1. Look at the big picture (What the problem is)
 2. Get the data (Download the data at correct location)